-As the name suggests, Draco Diamonds specialise in diamonds (especially engagement rings) and Bryan kindly spent thirty minutes discussing how diamonds are graded; this is known as the 4Cs.
-First, you have to consider the cut.
-There are ten main cuts of diamonds: round princess, emerald, asscher, marquise, oval, radiant, pear, heart and cushion.
+As the name suggests, Draco Diamonds specialise in diamonds and engagement rings.
+Bryan kindly spent thirty minutes discussing how diamonds are graded; this is known as the 4Cs.
+First, you have to consider the cut, which can be round princess, emerald, asscher, marquise, oval, radiant, pear, heart, or cushion.

 The cut that looks most brilliant is the round cut, which is a popular choice for engagement rings.